God Makes Beautiful Things, New Year, Fresh Starts

 So, when facing another year, start by remembering to empty the milk jug, cleaning it and then taking a great big gulp of the new.
-Take out your virtual memo pad and start writing down the words of affirmation to cleanse your soul daily, for every action there is a reaction, and every minute you can choose to empty your heart and soul of things that may have left some negative residue.
-If it becomes a habit you can “Put on the armor of God so that you can take your stand against the devil’s schemes.”
+Take out your virtual memo pad and write the words of affirmation to cleanse your soul daily, for every action there is a reaction, and every minute you can empty your heart and soul of things that may have left a harmful residue.
+If it becomes a habit, you can “Put on the armor of God so you can take your stand against the devil’s schemes.”
 (Ephesians 6:11)

-You too shall then be shielded by faith.
-Remember you must fill the void in your hearts with a relationship, your very own personal relationship with God.
+You too shall then shield in faith.
+Remember, you must fill the void in your hearts with a relationship, your very own personal relationship with God.
 You will not find it in the expectations of others.
-You may see glimpses of relationship in like yokes, but it is only by knowing and trusting God, talking to Him and prayerful adherence to His message for each one individually, that you will know Him.
-Put on your own armor, for if you borrow that of another so-called Christian, it may not fit.
-He has a set of armor that is distinctly your own.
+You may see glimpses of relationship in like yokes, but it is only by knowing and trusting God, talking to Him and adherence to His message for each one, that you will know Him.
+Put on your armor, for if you borrow that of another so-called Christian, it may not fit.
+He has a set of armor that is your own.
 Seek ye first the kingdom of God.
-He makes Beautiful things...
+He makes Beautiful things.

 Extra Reading From The Word